my favorite movies of 1951:

 It’s the most perfect confluence of script, performance, and direction I’ve ever seen. … The characters are so perfectly written, every nuance, every instinct, every line of dialogue is the best choice of all those available in the known universe.
 All the performances are sensational.
 Vivien Leigh is incomparable, more real and vivid than real people I know.
 And Marlon Brando was a living poem. … The magic, the setting, New Orleans, the French Quarter, the rainy humid afternoons, the poker night.
 Artistic genius, no holds barred.

-Stream A Streetcar Named Desire on these sites.
+Stream A Streetcar Named Desire on Tubi (free with ads) or these sites.

 2nd favorite of 1951: